-Top tips for co-parenting after separation
+amicable’s top tips for co-parenting after divorce or separation

 Link copied to clipboard

 I have two teenage boys with my ex-husband.
 They divide their time approximately 60/40 between our respective homes.
-Both my ex-husband and I are remarried, so they have step-parents at both houses.
-They also have a younger brother with their dad and step-mum, and older step-siblings in my second husband’s grown-up children.
+Both my ex-husband and I are remarried, so they have stepparents at both houses and live in blended families.

-We have been divorced since our boys were 3 and 1.
+We have been divorced since our boys were very young.
 Over time, we have settled into a co-operative and successful pattern of co-parenting.
-It hasn’t been without its challenges of course, but our children are happy and settled, and have learnt a great deal from watching the way we have worked together for their benefit.
-They are very far from being the “damaged” children from a “broken home” that the media often portrays.
-I would go so far as to say that they have learnt many life lessons from watching us forge a path to successful co-parenting – including lessons in communication, compromise, flexibility and give-and-take.
+It hasn’t been without its challenges, of course, but our children are happy and settled.
+They have also learnt a great deal from watching the way we have worked together for their benefit.
+They’re very far from being the “damaged” children from a “broken home” that the media often portrays.

 Have a joint vision

-When you are working together towards a common, defined goal, it helps to focus the mind on where you are headed.
-Keep that shared goal at the forefront of your mind in all your discussions and refer back to it.
-This long-term vision of your future relationship can keep you on track when things get a bit heated, or your ex does something that you don’t agree with.
-It refocuses you on what you have both agreed is important.
+When you’re working together towards a common, defined goal, it helps to focus the mind on where you are headed.
+Keep that shared goal at the front of your minds in all your discussions and refer back to it.

-My ex and I agree that the emotional wellbeing of our children is paramount, and that we want our children to know that at their major life events, we will both be there for them.
-This shared goal informs our communication, whether that is by email, text, phone or face to face.
+My ex and I agree that the emotional well-being of our children is paramount, and that we want our children to know that at their major life events, we will both be there for them.
+This shared goal informs our communication, whether that is by email, text, phone, or face to face.

 Of course, it may not be possible to sit down and have this conversation with your ex.
 If that is the case for you, then having your own personal vision can be just as powerful – take a look at my earlier blog on communication with your ex for some tips